 Rangeland society selects two consultants for boards

-ARDMORE, Okla. — Two Noble Foundation pasture and range consultants have been selected to serve on Society for Range Management (SRM) boards of directors.
+ARDMORE, Okla. — Two Noble Research Institute pasture and range consultants have been selected to serve on Society for Range Management (SRM) boards of directors.

-Goodwin recently joined the Noble Foundation in May 2016 after working with landowners for 15 years as a Natural Resources Conservation Service rangeland specialist.
+Goodwin recently joined the Noble Research Institute in May 2016 after working with landowners for 15 years as a Natural Resources Conservation Service rangeland specialist.

 "The Society for Range Management fosters and promotes science-based solutions that address the many issues affecting our native rangelands globally," Goodwin said.
 "I am proud and honored to have a small role in this process and do my part."

-Rob Cook joined the Noble Foundation in 2015 after working as a Natural Resources Conservation Service rangeland specialist for 11 years.
+Rob Cook joined the Noble Research Institute in 2015 after working as a Natural Resources Conservation Service rangeland specialist for 11 years.

 "I'm honored to be elected," Rob Cook said.
 "I look forward to working alongside the Oklahoma section's leadership and members to continue to be an important voice for rangeland management throughout the state and beyond."

 The Society for Range Management is dedicated to supporting people who work with rangelands and have a commitment to the sustainable use, conservation and management of rangelands for the benefit of current societies and future generations.